Hexprotect vs. Armor Ball Cost Comparison

 A floating cover quote is often evaluated as a simple cost-per-area number.
 That shortcut can be misleading because a lower initial cost may also mean lower surface coverage, lower wind resistance, or a narrower application range.
 For industrial ponds, the better question is not "Which cover is cheapest?"
 It is "Which cover delivers the required performance at the lowest practical total cost?"

-Armor Ball is AWTT's cost-effective ball-cover family.
+Armor Ball is AWTT's ball-cover family.
 Hexprotect is AWTT's interlocking hexagonal tile family.
 Both are modular, both use HDPE construction, and both can reduce evaporation and sunlight exposure.
-Their cost difference comes from geometry, coverage percentage, wind mechanism, and application requirements.
+Their list-price difference is smaller than most buyers expect — the differences that actually move project cost are coverage percentage, wind mechanism, lead time, and freight.

 Where Each Product Family Is Usually the Better Value